 - Ear plugs or ear muffs

 People with tickets for the non-seated grass Pelouse area often bring umbrellas.
-Not only will this protect you from the strong Spanish sun, it will also help you to hold on to your space if you have a prime position for watching the race!
+Not only will this protect you from the strong Spanish sun, it will also help you to hold on to your space if you have a prime position for watching the race.

 Many people also bring ear muffs or earplugs or headphones to the event as the noise produced by the cars can be extremely loud.
 True Formula 1 aficionados have headphones with special built-in radios.
 This allows them to listen to the race commentary whilst blocking out external noise.

-Disabled parking is located in front of Gate 1 (North Area) in PA2.
+Parking for people with a disability is located in front of Gate 1 (North Area) in PA2.

-Disabled seating is available on the top section of Grandstand G (Stadium Area) and in the main Grandstand (Main Straight, in front of the pits).
+Seating for people with a disability is available on the top section of Grandstand G (Stadium Area) and in the main Grandstand (Main Straight, in front of the pits).

 The main grandstand has lifts and adapted toilets.
 Grandstand G also has a adapted toilets.

 A general admission ticket will ensure access to all of these areas.